quelpa/quelpa/README.md

 ### MacPorts

-People using [MacPorts](https://www.macports.org/) or Ports, which is similar in maby ways to the pkg system on FreeBSD, can resolve the issue by installing the `gnutar` package.
+People using [MacPorts](https://www.macports.org/) or Ports, which is similar in many ways to the pkg system on FreeBSD, can resolve the issue by installing the `gnutar` package.

 ## Windows instructions